 In 1864, due to frequent Apache raids from Mexico into the US, a Union officer decides to illegally cross the border and destroy the Apache, using a mixed army of Union troops, Confederate POWs, civilian mercenaries and scouts.

 The host of an investigative news show is convinced by the CIA that the friends he has invited to a weekend in the country are engaged in a conspiracy that threatens national security in ...
 See full summary »

-The veteran Civil War Yankee officer Yellowleg saves the cheater Turk in a card game, and together with the gunslinger Billy Keplinger, they ride together to Gila City with the intention of heisting a bank.
-Yellowleg has a war scar on the head from a man that tried to scalp him and he has been on the trail of his attacker for five years.
-When bandits rob a store, Yellowleg shoots at the outlaws and accidentally kills the son of the cabaret dancer Kit Tilden and the grieving woman decides to bury her son in the Apache country Siringo, where her husband is also buried.
-Yellowleg calls Billy and Turk to escort Kitty through the dangerous land.
+The Civil War Yankee sergeant Yellowleg saves the cheater Turkey from hanging after a card game, and together with Turk's gunslinger buddy Billy Keplinger, they ride together to Gila City with the intention of heisting a bank.
+Yellowleg has a scar on the head from a man that tried to scalp him and he has been on the trail of his attacker for five years.
+When other bandits rob a store, Yellowleg shoots at the outlaws and accidentally kills the son of the cabaret dancer Kit Tilden and the grieving woman decides to bury her son in the town of Siringo in Apache country where her husband is buried.
+Yellowleg Enlists Billy and Turkey to escort Kitty and the coffin through the dangerous land.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Star Maureen O' Hara, her brother, producer Charles Fitzsimons and writer A. S. Fleischman formed Carousel Productions in order to get the film made.
 Director Sam Peckinpah was hired for $15, 000, star Brian Keith was paid $30, 000; the entire picture was done for $300, 000.
 See more »

 When the posse takes Turk captive, they put him on a horse with a rifle in the boot and with his hands cuffed in front of himself.
 See more »